BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/Reading Sensors With a Microcontroller.md

 7. We’re also going to use a GPIO pin as an output to turn drive the Nucleo board’s built in LED.
 In the “Pinout view” left click on the pin connected to “PB3” LED and select “GPIO_Output”.

-8. Right click on the “PB3” pin, and give it a user label: “LED”
+8. Right click on the “PB3” pin, and give it a user label: “LED”.

     Now we’re going to set up the UART (universal asynchronous receiver-transmitter) serial communication peripheral which we will use to send messages to the computer to help with software development.